 For a start, writing your own blog posts is perfect.
 They include your personality, professionalism, and can build a close connection with your readers.
-They get a feel for what kind of person you are, and can build a good foundation for the day they sign up as clients.
-There is nothing as heart-warming as hearing “I read your article about X and just knew I had to connect with you.”
+Your readers get a feel for what kind of person you are, and your posts can build a good foundation for the day they sign up as clients.
+There is nothing as heart-warming as hearing:

 But why give away free advice?

 By providing free content on your website in your areas of specialization, you are more likely to be found by someone doing an online search.
 You also illustrate that you are an expert.
 You build trust and you become the go-to person for advice.

 Once you add blog articles to your website, several other factors come into play.
 Keywords, SEO, images, and blogging regularly.
 We’ve discussed some of these in other articles.
 Using the right keywords is crucial.
 It makes the difference between attracting the career researcher mentioned above versus the ‘therapist near me’ kind of search.

 When researching the keywords people use, you will be amazed at the diversity and the range of topics you can write about.
 Make a list of potential blog topics, and be sure to cover each of your specialities.

 Take a look at our article: What Should I Blog About as a Therapist for more inspirational ideas.

 At some point though, you realize you cannot keep up with writing all your blog posts yourself.
 You need help, and you need to decide what kind of help you need.
 There are plenty of amazing freelance writers out there, and many platforms where you can engage one quickly, for a reasonable price too.

 But beware the pitfalls.
 Your carefully curated blog, filled with your personality and expertise, can turn into a quagmire if you appoint an unsuitable freelance writer.
 Take the time and attempt to find the right person, and don’t base your decision on the cheapest solution.